cdelgehier/oio-docs/doc/source/How-Tos/Cloudberry-backup.rst

 `CloudBerry Backup <https://www.cloudberrylab.com/backup.aspx>`_ exists in several forms, from a simple and straightforward free version to a complete solution for managed backups designed for service providers.

-In this document I am going to install the product on a Windows PC and configure it to work with an SDS instance.
+This document explains how to install the product on a Windows PC and configure it to work with an SDS instance.

 Prerequisites
 -------------

-This procedure was tested on a PC with Microsoft Windows 10 and, just to simplify things, I’ll use a Docker container to deploy OpenIO SDS (I also tested it on my Raspberry Pi and it works in the same way).
+This procedure was tested on a PC with Microsoft Windows 10 and, just to simplify things, I’ll use a Docker container to deploy OpenIO SDS (it also works the same way on a Raspberry Pi).

-The OpenIO SDS container is available on Docker Hub, and the procedure to have it up and running is very simple.
+The OpenIO SDS container is available on Docker Hub, and the procedure to get it up and running is very simple.

 The first prerequisite is to have Docker on your PC.
 If you don’t have it, you can download and install the package from here_.
 Once the package is installed, Docker launches automatically.